MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

       Improvements:

       •	Use Kafka as an ingestion layer: Decouples producers (orders, apps) from consumers (pipelines), buffering incoming events and protecting downstream services.

       •	Introduce retry logic & dead-letter queues (DLQs) in my ingestion.

-      •	Deploy Spark on a Databricks managed cluster: This service automatically handle failures and retries better.
+      •	Deploy Spark on a Databricks managed cluster: This service automatically handle failures and retries better than self-managed Spark in
+         Docker.

 5. What data patterns would you use ?